sarachitgaran/Figure1Lab_Internship_scRNA-Seq/README.md

 Cancer Cell line Encyclopedia project was established in 2006 as a result of the collaboration between Braod Institute and Novartis Institute.
 It is like an equivalent of TCGA for cancer cell lines.
 So far, CCLE did a huge service to the filed of biology so far as it provided scientist with the genome-wide characterization of the cancer cell lines which can be corporated in different studies such as testing anticancer drugs and evalauting cell responces in a nearly controlled environment.
 Although cell lines are very good models (due to their affordability and availablity) to predict drug sensetivities of different cancer, they have their own drawbacks:

 To start with, they may not capture everything as they may horbor genetic variations which may not be present in the cancer cell itself.
 These mutations usually occurs as a result of extensive passages in cell cultures and may play a role in the final responce to the drugs.
-Moreover, they do not represent the whole complexity and heterogeneity of cancer as they are artificially maintained in the lab.
-With all that being said, they are still one of the best methods for experimentalist to mimic the physiology and state of cancer cells in vitro in order to test the efficacy of anticancer drugs.
+Moreover, by isolating cells in a dish, we are deliberately divorcing those cells from the natural environment they were at.
+Therefore, they do not represent the whole complexity and heterogeneity of cancer as a result of being artificially maintained in the lab.
+With all that being said, they are still one of the best method for experimentalist to mimic the physiology and state of cancer cells in vitro in order to test the efficacy of anticancer drugs.

 __Anticancer drugs__